tychonievich/graphics/md/text/color.md

 While higher-range images are starting to gain popularity, most displays and image formats use 8 bits each for Red, Green, and Blue.
 Web standards have popularized representing the result as three hexadecimal bytes, RGB, each written with two hex digits in a row with a hashtag in front, like `#e3b021` for this color: <span style="width:5em; height:5em; background: #e3b021; display: inline-block; vertical-align:middle;"></span>.
 Unless otherwise noted, it is safe to assume these are in the sRGB color space and stored post-gamma-correction, which means that most monitors can display them as-is but that arithmetic on the colors requires conversion to linear display intensities before it is accurate.

-Systems interested in optimal compression of information, ranging from the earliest color television broadcast signals to the most recent compression/decompression algorithms (also know as "codecs"), have observed that the eye perceives chromaticity at a coarser resolution than it perceives luminance.
+Systems interested in optimal compression of information, ranging from the earliest color television broadcast signals to the most recent compression/decompression algorithms (also known as "codecs"), have observed that the eye perceives chromaticity at a coarser resolution than it perceives luminance.
 It is thus advantageous to decompose color using a different set of axes than RGB, using one axis for some form of brightness, lightness, luminance, or luminosity, so that we can easily transmit more bits of luminance than bit of chromaticity.

 [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) dates back to 1938, was designed for color television, and was the first separate-lightness model to be widely implemented in hardware.
 In it, <b>H</b>ue is an angle around the color wheel and <b>S</b>aturation is intensity of color (i.e., non-gray-ness).